 Workshop: Reparations for Victims of Armed Conflict

-On 10-11 November 2017 MPIL will host the third Trialogue workshop, dealing with the international law on reparations for victims of armed conflict.
-If you are interested to participate in the workshop, please respond to our call for engaged listeners.
+On 10-11 November 2017 the third Trialogue workshop, dealing with the international law on reparations for victims of armed conflict took place.

 Workshop: The Applicability of International Humanitarian Law